 Read More From Levelskip

 Overall Score: 8/10.

-Charizard stats don't quite hold up the the value we've placed in him since our childhood, and his vulnerability to Rock can get him in trouble competitively.
-However, his immunity to Ground, good selection of abilities, varied moveset, and multiple options when Mega Evolving keep him as an impressive Pokemon with several uses.
+Charizard stats don't quite hold up the value we've placed in him since our childhood, and his vulnerability to Rock can get him in trouble competitively.
+However, his immunity to Ground, good selection of abilities, varied moveset, and multiple options when Mega Evolving keeps him as an impressive Pokémon with several uses.

 For more casual players, Charmander's type will give you some trouble against Brock and Misty, but he's by far the earliest Fire Pokemon you can obtain, and the only Fire Pokemon that can evolve twice from the original 151 creatures (Magby and Magmortar were added later, remember).

 - In the darker-than-usual Pokémon Adventures manga, Blue's Charmeleon once sliced the head off of Gym Leader Koga's Arbok!

 - In the original Generation 1 games, except for Yellow, Charizard couldn't learn the HM Fly.